The Top 5 Best Stephen King Books

 #1.
 The Stand

-Stephen King’s very first novel and still one of his best.
+Stephen King’s very first novel and still one of the best Stephen King books.
 I connected with this story of an outcast who has telekinetic powers.
 King writes from the perspective of this high school girl with incredible insight.
 It’s deeply satisfying to watch as Carrie gets revenge on her tormentors.
 Plus, it’s a short novel at only 200 pages, so it’s quick to read!
 A great introduction if you’re new to King.

 Ok, I have a confession, I haven’t actually finished IT yet.
 I started it last year and I’m a little over halfway through.
 To be fair, it’s over 1000 pages!!
 Regardless, I know this will be one of my favorite Stephen King books.
 Before I started reading, I expected a book full of “gotcha” scare moments and page after page of terrifying reading.